praj-bellakka/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 ##### Monthly report
-Monthly report gives you an overview of your diet over the current month, which includes:
+The monthly report gives you an overview of your diet over the current month, which includes:
 - Average calorie intake
 - Most frequently eaten foods
 - Least frequently eaten foods